ForomePlatform/anfisa/README.md

 ## Run in Docker container

+### Build and start container
 `./runcompose.sh --asetup=/path/to/asetup --druidwork=/path/to/druid/workdir/ --airflowwork=/path/to/airflow/workdir/ --hostip=INTERNAL_IP_ADDRESS_OF_MACHINE`

 If any of the folders does not exist, then they will be created automatically.

-Open your browser anc go to: http://localhost:9000/anfisa/app/dir/
+Open your browser and go to: http://localhost:9000/anfisa/app/dir/

+### Add datasets to Anfisa

+!!!Before you begin: put datasets files to /path/to/asetup/data on your host!

+`docker exec anfisa5_docker "PYTHONPATH=/anfisa/anfisa/ python3 -m app.storage -c /anfisa/anfisa.json -m create -f -k ws -i /anfisa/a-setup/data/path/to/inventory/file.cfg DATASET_NAME"`

+or

+`docker exec anfisa5_docker "PYTHONPATH=/anfisa/anfisa/ python3 -m app.storage -c /anfisa/anfisa.json -m create -f -k xl -i /anfisa/a-setup/data/path/to/inventory/file.cfg XL_DATASET_NAME"`

 ## Public Demo